reverendbedford/neml2/doc/content/user/input_file.md

   []
 []
 ```
 option "reference_value" is referenced by its name "p0", and hence an object with the corresponding name must exist under the `[Tensors]` section.
-The option "ideal_gas_constant" is referenced by value, and a `Scalar` filled with the given value `1e3` is returned.
+The option "activation_energy" is referenced by value, and a `Scalar` filled with the given value `1e3` is returned.